tallysmartins/master-research/README.md

 ## Acknowledges

- This work was financed by brazilian people who pay their taxes =)
+ This work was financed by Brazilian people who pay their taxes =)